blacksaildivision/lamponsteroids/README.md

 LAMP on Steroids
 ================

 Setup your server quickly with LAMP on Steroids.
-This repository is dedicated to `CentOS 7/8` system.
+This repository is dedicated to the `CentOS 7/8` system.
-Main goal is to setup working LAMP server with latest versions of available tools.
+The main goal is to set up a working LAMP server with the latest versions of available tools.
-Secondary goal is to keep your server secure and up to date.
+The secondary goal is to keep your server secure and up to date.

 How to use?
 -----------

 Make sure that you have Ansible installed.
-Minimal version required for the included roles and playbooks is `2.0`.
+The minimal version required for the included roles and playbooks is `2.9`.

 First create your Inventory file.
 You can work entirely in this repository.
 Name your Inventory file `hosts` (this file is in .gitignore) and setup all required connections there.